huggingface/hub-docs/docs/hub/datasets-argilla.md

 # Argilla

-Argilla is a collaboration platform for AI engineers and domain experts that require high-quality outputs, full data ownership, and overall efficiency.
+Argilla is a collaboration platform for AI engineers and domain experts who need high-quality outputs, full data ownership, and overall efficiency in their work.

 ## Importing and exporting datasets and records